-A succinct and impassioned call to reimagine the small liberal arts college, by two veteran educators.
+From two veteran educators, Steven Volk and Beth Benedix, a succinct and impassioned call to reimagine the small liberal arts college after COVID-19.

 In addition to her academic gig as professor of world literature, religious studies, and community engagement at DePauw University, Beth Benedix is founder and director of The Castle, a non-profit organization that works to create a culture of arts-integrated project-based learning in Putnam County, IN public schools, and co-owner of TransformEdu, a consulting company that works with college educators to develop intentional, holistic, and collaborative teaching practices.
 Her most recent book, Ghost Writer: A Story About Telling a Holocaust Story (Spuyten Duyvil, 2018), was named a finalist in the category of writing/publishing (non-fiction) for the 2019 Next Generation Indie Awards.
 She lives in Greencastle, Indiana.

 "Volk and Benedix ... boldly raise issues the bare mention of which flirts with apostasy.
 They give unvarnished acknowledgement of the existential threat facing higher education, a grim prospect most faculty ignore or deny.
 Volk and Benedix use this in service of a call for radical change and openness to risk-taking."—Gabriel Paquette, Chronicle of Higher Education